gnostyx/dita-demo-content-collection/README.md

 The navigation title is necessary because the key is bound to a non-DITA resource and thus needs an explicit navigation title.

-3. Add the map DOCTYPE declaration and map start and end elements to make a complete map document.
+Step 3.
+Add the map DOCTYPE declaration and map start and end elements to make a complete map document.
 You can copy the markup from the master_control.ditamap

 ~~~~